0x218/Go/README.md

 # Go_Sample_project1

-This is a simple practice level web project in Go-lang, perform CRUD operation.
-Databases are mimicked with the help of struct and slice.
+This is a simple practice level web project in Go-lang, performing CRUD operation.
+Databases are mimicked with struct and slice.

 Data relation: 'Movie' HAS a 'Director'.